How to export and download your Mastodon post archive

 So, if I transfer my account to another Mastodon server, what happens to my old posts?

-Your old posts remain on your old account, but the old account’s posts will redirect people to your new account.
+As long as you don’t delete your old account, your old posts remain intact on your old account, and if you’ve done the transfer process your old account’s posts will redirect people to your new account.
 For example, if someone finds an old post of yours and clicks on the account name to see who wrote it, they will be directed to your new account.

 Can I upload my post archive to my own server if it has technical problems and loses my posts?